jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 (4) A substantive application may seek 1 or more of the following matters (the approvals):
   (a) a resource consent that would otherwise be applied for under the Resource Management Act 1991 (but see subsection (5)):
   (b) a change or cancellation of a resource consent condition that would otherwise be applied for under the Resource Management Act 1991 (but see subsection (6)):
-  (c) a certificate of compliance that would otherwise be applied for under the Resource Management Act 1991 (but see subsection (7)):
+  (c) a certificate of compliance that would otherwise be applied for under the Resource Management Act 1991 (but see subsections (7) and (7A)):
   (d) a designation or an alteration to an existing designation for which a notice of requirement would otherwise be lodged under the Resource Management Act 1991:
   (e) a concession as defined in clause 1 of Schedule 6:
   (f) a land exchange (but see subsection (8)):
   (g) an amendment to or revocation of a conservation covenant as defined in clause 41 of Schedule 6:
   (h) a wildlife approval as defined in clause 1 of Schedule 7:
   (i) an archaeological authority described in section 44(a) or (b) of the Heritage New Zealand Pouhere Taonga Act 2014 that would otherwise be applied for under that Act (but see subsection (9)):
-  (j) an approval or a dispensation that would otherwise be applied for under regulation 42 or 43 of the Freshwater Fisheries Regulations 1983 in respect of a complex freshwater fisheries activity:
+  (j) an approval, a dispensation, or an authorisation that would otherwise be applied for under any of the following in respect of a complex freshwater fisheries activity:
+    (i) regulation 42 of the Freshwater Fisheries Regulations 1983 (culvert or ford):
+    (ii) regulation 43 of the Freshwater Fisheries Regulations 1983 (dam or diversion structure):
+    (iii) regulation 65(2) of the Freshwater Fisheries Regulations 1983 (noxious fish):
+    (iv) section 26ZM(2)﻿(a) or (3)﻿(b) of the Conservation Act 1987 (fish salvage activities):
   (k) a marine consent that would otherwise be applied for under the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012:
   (l) an initial access arrangement or a variation to an existing access arrangement that would otherwise be applied for under section 61 of the Crown Minerals Act 1991 (but see subsection (10)):
   (m) an access arrangement that would otherwise be applied for under section 61B of the Crown Minerals Act 1991 or a variation to an access arrangement granted under that section: